nightingaleproject/vrdr-dotnet/doc/Messaging.md

 - `AckMessage.MessageDestination` will be assigned the value of `source.MessageSource`
 - `AckMessage.MessageSource` will be assigned the value of `source.MessageDestination`
 - `AckMessage.AckedMessageId` will be assigned the value of `source.MessageId`
-- `StateIdentifier` will be assigned the value of `source.StateIdentifier`
+- `StateAuxiliaryIdentifier` will be assigned the value of `source.StateAuxiliaryIdentifier`
 - `CertificateNumber` will be assigned the value of `source.CertificateNumber`
 - `NCHSIdentifier` will be assigned the value of `source.NCHSIdentifier`